A 3-month online learning and practice programme for people interested in the connections between embodiment and collective change

 What’s the investment?

-Places are limited and available on a sliding scale:
+Places are limited and available on a sliding scale.
+A 20% pilot discount is included in each tier:

 As a rough guide for which tier to choose:

-Paying it forward is for people with financial abundance or people supported by organisations with an annual turnover of more than £500,000.
+• Paying it forward is for people with financial abundance or those supported by an organisation with an annual turnover of more than £500,000.

 A £50 deposit is required upon registration.
+The deposit is non-refundable - see the key questions section below for details on the refund policy of the course fee.
 Full course payment is via bank transfer and can be done in monthly instalments.
 VAT is not applicable.

 I want to make this work available to people who need it while also sustaining myself as a practitioner.
 That’s not an easy balance in a climate of so much scarcity.
 If you’re keen to participate but the cost is a barrier, don’t count yourself out but please get in touch with me so we can explore together what’s possible.